Committed to changing lives

 The resource centre is all about trying to help you with everyday life, enable you to try things out, and give your ideas to make things easier for you.

-It is an area full of useful items that I can try out before I buy to see if they are the right thing for me.
+The Tech For Good centre is an area full of useful items that I can try out before I buy to see if they are the right thing for me.
 I like that I am able to look around with no obligation to buy.

 I like to spread information about items that I find useful to other members of the charity, specifically the Amazon Alexa that I have had for a while and the resource centre allows me to not only tell other members about it but to demonstrate it as well.